hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 The interface type `IMemoizeParam` assists with memoizing objects passed to async functions.

+To clear the cache and avoid potential memory leaks, use `HH\clear_static_memoization`.

 ### Exceptions

 Thrown exceptions are not memoized, showing by the increasing counter in this